daffa09/learn-websocket-go/README.md

 ## Description

 This is a simple websocket practice project.
 It is a simple chat application that allows users to send messages to each other in real time. and it build just the Server, the client side is not included.
+And also this project is inspired by this video (https://youtu.be/BcuXtC4afzU?si=HPjwiARhpeWNKWOL)

 ## Installation